 Steyn is now dropping back down to the standard marathon distance at the 2019 TCS New York City Marathon with the goal of achieving an Olympic qualifying standard.
-Last year she made her TCS New York City Marathon debut, finishing 13th in 2:31:04, the best time ever for a South African entrant in the women’s open division.
+Last year she made her TCS New York City Marathon debut, finishing 13th in 2:31:04.

 Steyn grew up on a farm near Bothaville, South Africa and then qualified to be a quantity surveyor at the University of the Free State.
 In 2014, she went to work in Dubai, where she joined a running club to meet people and make friends.
 She discovered her love and talent for running there and went on to race the 2015 Dubai Marathon, which gave her the long-distance bug.